 Well, actually, these past weeks it's been difficult because of that.
 I've been training the monkeys on a task for a bit more than a year.
 That's every morning for four hours, and this week I realised that they just won't learn this task.
 So I need to change the task. [laughs] Which is quite...
 Well, annoying.

-The thing is, we designed this task to be very similar to a human task, and the monkey just can't get it.
+The thing is, we designed this task to be very similar to a human task, and the monkey just don't get it.
 The behaviour that the monkeys have to do seems very easy for us, but they just won't learn it.
 And we were really not expecting that, so now we have to find ways of finding new ways of answering the same question.

 You trained your monkeys for a year in this task.
 Is that normally how long it takes for them to learn a behaviour?